Revisiting the adiabatic limit in ballistic multiterminal Josephson junctions: Collisions between the Floquet--Kulik quartet superlevels

-Considering a collision between two of those $M$-fold degenerate Floquet-Kulik superlevels, we note that only $M$ pairs of Andreev tubes are quantum mechanically coupled, due to a kind of fractionalization of the Hilbert space resulting from the 1D geometry of the Andreev tubes.
+Considering a collision between two of those $M$-fold degenerate Floquet--Kulik quartet superlevels, we note that only $M$ pairs of Andreev tubes are quantum mechanically coupled, due to a kind of fractionalization of the Hilbert space resulting from the 1D geometry of the Andreev tubes.
 We conclude that the conservation laws of those intra or intertube level crossings are such that, in 2D, $M$ pairs of the constitutive Floquet-ABS are quantum mechanically correlated and $M^2-M$ pairs are quantum mechanically uncorrelated.
-This argument indicates that, in the perfect wave-guide geometry of Ref.~\onlinecite{Kulik} and for high values of the contact transparencies, the Floquet-Kulik superlevel collisions have the mixed features of the coexistence between the nonavoided and avoided crossings.
-The relative amount of the quantum tunneling in the Floquet-Kulik spectra thus scales like $1/M$ in the limit of a large number $M$ of the transverse channels.
+This argument indicates that the Floquet--Kulik superlevel collisions have the mixed features of the coexistence between the nonavoided and avoided crossings.
+The relative amount of the quantum tunneling in the Floquet--Kulik spectra {of the quartets} thus scales like $1/M$ in the limit of a large number $M$ of the transverse channels.
 We conclude to a kind of {\it dilution} of the quantum mechanical correlations of Landau-Zener tunneling in the large-$M$ limit of the 2D-devices, i.e. the relative weight of the Landau-Zener quantum tunneling goes to zero in the large-$M$ limit.